-If you’ve overdosed on family togetherness around the Thanksgiving bird and the thought of venturing into a store on Black Friday leaves you shuddering, take heart.
-There are still a host of things you can do on Black Friday that don’t involve fighting crowds and shelling out a lot of dough.
-Here’s a sampling of things to do and places to go, and many are free.
+If the thought of venturing into a store on Black Friday leaves you shuddering, take heart.
+There are a host of things you can do on Black Friday that don’t involve fighting crowds or shelling out a lot of dough.
+Here’s a sampling of things to do and places to go besides the mall, and many are free.

 1. Experience a national treasure.
-All national parks and historic sites are open Friday.
-While administrative offices may be closed, visitors centers, museums and sites will be open.
+All national parks and historic sites are typically open on Black Friday.
+While administrative offices may be closed, visitors centers, museums and sites are normally open.
 Tours will be available as usual.
 (Check for any 2020-specific closures in your area.)

 3. Commune with the animals.
 Many zoos are open year-round, holidays included.
-This time of year, you will also find zoos with holiday light displays, that really bring the place to life as it starts to get dark.
+This time of year, you will also find zoos with holiday light displays, which really bring the place to life as it starts to get dark.
 Double check with your zoo, as sometimes there is an extra fee for the night lights show.
 This year, reservations may be necessary, and certain zoos might be closed to the public.

 4. Have an artful day.
 Many art museums are open on Friday.
 Get there early as afternoons tend to be more crowded.
 (In 2020, you might need to reserve an entry time in advance.)
 Or check out art districts.
 Black Friday sales aren’t limited to shopping malls.
 Art galleries want your business, too, though there’s no charge just to look.
 Here are 9 ways to visit museums on the cheap.

 5. Scoop up deals on Thanksgiving decor.
-While everyone else is shoving their ways through crowded aisles to nab doorbuster deals, head to your nearby grocery stores and/or drug stores (such as Walgreens or CVS).
+While everyone else is nabbing doorbuster deals, head to your nearby grocery store and/or drug store (such as Walgreens or CVS).
 All those Thanksgiving-themed items from plates and cups to napkins and knick-knacks will be reduced in price by 50 percent or more, as retailers clear the shelves for even more Christmas paraphernalia.
 You’ll find a ton of items decorated with autumn leaves or in warm fall colors, ideal for parties down the road.

 6. Pull out a cookbook (or check the Internet) and try a new recipe — preferably nothing having to do with turkey or sweet potatoes.
-Living on the Cheap’s Heidi McIndoo offers 23 delicious ways to use Thanksgiving leftovers.
+Or if your fridge is still full from Thursday, try these delicious ways to use Thanksgiving leftovers.

-8. Start making some homemade gifts.
+8. Start making homemade gifts.
 Do you knit or crochet?
 Enjoy a quiet day while creating some thoughtful gifts for loved ones.
-Make packages of cards, make homemade vanilla extract, or create special Christmas ornaments.
+Make packages of cards, homemade vanilla extract or special Christmas ornaments.
 Get the kids in on the action for some family fun.

 If you liked this article you may also enjoy: